 Transparentem does not release the complete details of its investigations to the public.
-During the limited disclosure of each Consolidated Intelligence Report (CIR), we provide key partners, such as investors and regulators, with detailed follow-up evaluations of brand and retailer responses and their effects on investigated areas.
-After each CIR disclosure, we will also post brief summaries of our work here.
+Once engagement with the involved companies is complete, we provide key partners, such as investors and regulators, with detailed analysis of company responses and their effects on findings.
+After each project disclosure, we post brief summaries of our work here.

 FORCED LABOR PROBE IN MALAYSIA DRIVES BUYERS TO ACT

 In late 2016, Transparentem began what would become an 18-month investigation into the hardships faced by many of Malaysia’s garment-industry workers.
 We spoke with dozens of current and former workers employed at five factories and uncovered evidence that some workers manufacturing clothes for major retailers were working in conditions that included indicators of forced labor.

 Migrant workers from poor countries such as Bangladesh, Nepal, and Indonesia, told us they had gone deep into debt to pay fees to recruitment agents for jobs in Malaysia, in hopes of securing a better life for themselves and their families.
 Upon arrival, however, many workers discovered they had been betrayed — deceived by the recruitment agents who had promised them different jobs and better wages than they were paid.
 Many of these workers’ new employers confiscated their passports, making it virtually impossible for them to leave their jobs and return home.
 Some found themselves sleeping on floors in squalid, over-crowded company dormitories.
 And some reported abusive working conditions at the factories.

 “The way they treat us is unspeakable,” said one worker, who said supervisory staff abused laborers verbally and physically.
 “I am trapped in trouble,” said another worker, when asked what message he would give to other migrant workers traveling to Malaysia.